nate-browne/CSE12_Redesign/Lectures/arraylists_vectors.md

   `front` (access first element), `back` (access last element), `push_back` (add to end), `pop_back` (remove from end), and `insert` (insert at a given position via iterator).
 * Other functions include `shrink_to_fit` (make the vector smaller), `max_size`, `resize`, and `capacity`.
+* ArrayLists/Vectors are a common implementation of the List ADT, which is, well, a *list* of elements.

 What's the runtime of...